jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Amount of credit
 (1) A person who makes a charitable or other public benefit gift in a tax year and who meets the requirements of section 41A of the Tax Administration Act 1994 has a tax credit for the tax year equal to the amount calculated using the formula in subsection (2).
 Formula
-(2) The formula referred to in subsection (1) is— total gifts × 33⅓%.
+(2) The formula referred to in subsection (1) is—total gifts × 33⅓%.
 Definition of item in formula
 (3) In the formula, total gifts means the total amount of all charitable or other public benefit gifts made by the person in the tax year.
 Administrative requirements